jhegemann/OpenCapsule/README.md

 ```

 in a login-shell will be sufficient.
 On Scientific Linux,
-i.e. Fedora system, use Yum package manager or install
+i.e., Fedora system, use Yum package manager or install
 the libraries manually.
 OpenCapsule uses OpenCV for image
 handling and therefore only supports the image formats
 supported by your specific installation.
-Check if all PATH
+Check if all `PATH`
 variables are set appropriately or adapt the Makefile by
 informing `g++` explicitly where to find the libraries by
 using the `-L` option.
 Finally, simply type